Southampton-RSG-Training/industry-skills-agile-training/episodes/22-2-continuous-integration.md

 - CI pipelines can run on many platforms and environments using cloud-based services (e.g. GitHub Actions, Travis CI) or self-hosted solutions (e.g. Jenkins, GitLab CI)
 - GitHub Actions workflows are defined using YAML
 - A GitHub Actions workflow defines a sequence of jobs, and each job contains a sequence of steps, which each represent a specific "action" or task to perform
+- GitHub Actions log the progress of a build which can be viewed in GitHub

 ::::::::::::::::::::::::::::::::::::::::::::::::